fastlane/docs/docs/getting-started/android/running-tests.md

 #### Other services

-To post a message on test or build failures, add the following to your `Fastfile`:
+To post a message when _fastlane_ encounters a test or build failure, add the following to your `Fastfile`:

 ```ruby
 error do |ex|